How to Cook with an Indoor Grill

 A big issue for indoor grillers is smoke.
 Smoke isn’t much of a problem outside, but no one wants to set off the smoke alarm!
 The best way to prevent smoke is to start with a clean grill.
 Debris and burnt-on bits can create a lot of smoke, and they don’t taste great, either.
 Another way to reduce smoke is to choose lean cuts of meat or trim off any excess fat, as the grease produces smoke when it drips onto the heating element.

 Some indoor grills are “smokeless,” which means they have built-in fans.
+(Here are the best smokeless indoor grills, according to our Test Kitchen.)
 On other models, you’ll find that a small amount of smoke is unavoidable.
 Try positioning the grill underneath the hood vent in your kitchen.
 You can also use the grill near a window with a small fan to push any offending smoke outside.